 All faculty members at Princeton are expected to teach, as well as engage in research.
 Faculty members work most closely with undergraduates in the supervision of junior-year independent work and senior theses.

-Twelve members of the current Princeton faculty (including emeritus) are recipients of the Nobel Prize.
+Nine members of the current Princeton faculty (including emeritus) are recipients of the Nobel Prize.
 Also, Princeton faculty and staff members are frequently named MacArthur Fellows and receive other notable awards in their fields.

-Twelve members of the current Princeton faculty (including emeritus) are recipients of the Nobel Prize:
+Nine members of the current Princeton faculty (including emeritus) are recipients of the Nobel Prize:

 |Philip W. Anderson, Joseph Henry Professor of Physics Emeritus||physics||1977|